 arranging education for permanently excluded pupils from the sixth day

 safeguarding children’s welfare and the duty to protect them from harm and neglect

-serving notice and issuing School Attendance Orders to parents who fail to evidence that their child is receiving a suitable education by EHE (leading to prosecution if the requirement to register the child at a named school is not complied with)
+serving Notices and issuing School Attendance Orders to parent/carer(s) who fail to evidence that their child is receiving a suitable education by registering at a school or otherwise.
+Pursuing a prosecution or an Education Supervision Order for those who do not comply with the Order

-prosecuting in the magistrates court or issuing a Penalty Notice to parent/carer(s) who fail to ensure that their child(ren) attend the school or alternative educational provision regularly where they are a registered pupil
+issuing a Penalty Notice, pursue an Education Supervision Order or prosecution of parent/carer(s) who fail to ensure that their child(ren) attend regularly at the school or alternative educational provision where they are a registered pupil

-If there is a significant risk of harm regarding a child, then the school's Designated Person for Child Protection should be informed and contact made with the CME Coordinator for the situation to be logged and action taken urgently.
-If not a school then the Customer Resolution Centre can be contacted on Tel: 01609 780780
+If there is a significant risk of harm regarding a child, then the school’s Designated Senior Person for Child Protection should be informed.
+Contact should be made by the DSP with the CME Coordinator for the situation to be logged and action taken urgently.
+If not a school staff then the Customer Resolution Centre should be contacted on Tel: 01609 780780